prody/ProDy/doc/examples/proteins/biomolt.rst

 Input
 -------------------------------------------------------------------------------

-A PDB file that contains the coordinates for a monomer of biological multimeric protein.
+A PDB file that contains the coordinates for a monomer of a biological multimeric protein and the transformations in the header section to generate the multimer coordinates.

 Output
 -------------------------------------------------------------------------------